 Once a sleepy hamlet of wooden cottages, its claim to fame is that in the late 1950's home it was home to the young Bee Gees, whose house at Fifth Avenue still stands.
-It was during their tenure at Scarborough that the Bee Gees enjoyed the idyllic childhood captured in Barry Gibb's letter of reminiscence at the Redcliffe Museum and that their musical career began after being 'discovered' at the Redcliffe Speedway by manager Bill Goode and picked up by radio DJ Bill Gates.
+It was during their tenure at Scarborough that the Bee Gees enjoyed an idyllic childhood and that their musical career began after being 'discovered' at the Redcliffe Speedway by manager Bill Goode and picked up by radio DJ Bill Gates.

 Today it is an idyllic spot for both residents and visitors alike, with fantastic sea front walking paths, top notch cafes, and at its centrepiece a sprawling Norfolk-Pine lined seafront park that connects via walking path to Redcliffe and contains the best young children's playgrounds on the peninsula – Pirate and Railway Places.
 A small grove of cottonwood trees as part of the playgrounds provides possibly the only council-sanctioned tree-climbing opportunity for small and big kids in the country.

 Fronting the park is a charming strip of shops and eateries that, despite their laidback character are quietly sophisticated.
 Valori Espresso and Gallery is a little espresso nook come art gallery that serves up coffee sourced from local roaster Neli Coffee and 3 Eight Nine is a reliably good source of breakfast and lunch.